YanisZedira/YanisZedira/README.md

 - 🧪 Public health data pipelines and data engineering for research reproducibility
 - 📊 Advanced dashboards & storytelling in Power BI, Python (Plotly), and Streamlit

-> 🎯 Goal: Leverage data to drive innovation in public health, pharma R&D, and precision medicine — particularly in oncology and neuroscience.
+> 🎯 Goal: Leverage data to drive innovation in public health, pharma R&D, and precision medicine — particularly in oncology, endocrinology and neuroscience.

 ---